chrisy/ptptest/README.md

 ## The server.

-There is generally a small set of servers involved in this type of ptp, and in many cases just one.
+There is generally a small set of servers involved in this type of PTP, and in many cases just one.
 The servers job is to coordinate clients.
 There are some simple aspects to this coordination:

 * Discovery, by a client announcing itself to a server.
 The client would include details about itself.
 Often it will include any information the client has been able to determine, such as local IP addresses, external IP addresses, port numbers and in the case of subscription services, some account details to link the client to a specific service.
 Often some details can be discovered from the metadata of the packet itself, such as the IP address and port number the packet originated from.

 * Publishing, by telling clients about all the clients known.
 Clients would then start sending their data to new clients in the list.
-The list includes the IP address and port details that ptp peers should use to contact each client.
+The list includes the IP address and port details that PTP peers should use to contact each client.

 * Purging, by removing clients that have not been seen for a while.
   When a client is being purged, further publications of the client list inform all the other clients that one of their peers has gone.

 * Analytics, by collecting metrics from the clients and storing them.
-This data will generally include packet counts from tach ptp peer and any related performance metrics such as measured delay between peers.
+  This data will generally include packet counts from tach PTP peer and any related performance metrics such as measured delay between peers.

 ## The client.